-5. Site Layout-The lots are organized into six blocks, which are arranged around four private roads within the subdivision.
+2. Site Layout-The proposed lots are organized into six blocks, which are arranged around four private roads within the subdivision.
 One private road (Ivy Creek Lane) intersects with MD 193, approximately 1,000 feet from its intersection with MD 450.
 Ivy Creek Lane leads to an internal network of private roads (Ridgley Run Road and Briar Creek Lane).
-The street system features a hierarchical circulation pattern where all units have direct access to private streets, except for Lots 1 and 2, Block F. The lot lines for these two lots shall be revised to have direct frontage on a street.
-The access and circulation are acceptable.
+The street system features a hierarchical circulation pattern where all units have direct access to private streets, except for Lots 1 and 2, Block F. The lot lines for these two lots should be revised to have direct frontage on a street.
+Staff find the proposed access and circulation to be acceptable.
 The PPS reflects two private roads, both labeled as Briar Creek Lane.
-Each street shall be labeled with a unique name.
+Each street should be labeled with a unique name.
 The site layout also includes a 10-foot-wide trail, connecting the various 'blocks' to each other, and to MD 193.
-No pedestrian access to MD 450 is included.
+No pedestrian access is proposed to MD 450.

-All 74 townhouse lots are front-loading, facing the private streets.
-Recreational facilities are provided at two locations (near Ivy Creek Lane and Briar Creek Lane).
-The approved stormwater management (SWM) concept plan reflects several SWM facilities located throughout the site, including a large SWM pond to the south of the Arthur Magruder House.
-However, this pond is not shown on the PPS and, prior to signature approval, the outline of this SWM pond shall be shown on the PPS.
-The SWM concept plan and TCP1 also include retaining walls at several locations around the site, to address steep slopes, avoid disturbance within the primary management area (PMA), and avoid grading around the Arthur Magruder House.
-All private roads, PMA, SWM facilities, retaining walls, recreational facilities, and the trail are located within open space parcels to be privately owned and maintained by the homeowners association.
+All 74 townhouse lots are proposed to be front-loading, facing the proposed private streets.
+Recreational facilities are proposed at two locations (near Oak Creek Lane and Briar Creek Lane).
+The approved stormwater management (SWM) concept plan reflects several SWM facilities located throughout the site, including a large SWM pond to the south of the Arthur

+Magruder House, However, this pond is not shown on the PPS, and, prior to signature approval, the outline of this SWM pond should be shown on the PPS.
+The SWM concept plan and TCP1 also include retaining walls proposed at several locations around the site, to address steep slopes, avoid disturbance within the primary management area (PMA), and avoid grading around the Arthur Magruder House.
+All private roads, PMA, SWM facilities, retaining walls, recreational facilities, and the trail are proposed to be located within open space parcels to be privately owned and maintained by the homeowners association.
 Parcel K defines the ROW of Ridgley Run Road, which is approximately 1,200 feet long.
-The final plat for Parcel K shall ensure that the entire parcel is included on one plat sheet, without the necessity to split the parcel across two plat sheets.
-Given the excessive length of the private road, and consequently the dimensions of Parcel K, this parcel shall be divided into two parcels and assigned separate parcel names.
-The parcel table on the PPS shall be revised accordingly, to include this additional parcel.
+The final plat for Parcel K should ensure that the entire parcel is included on one plat sheet, without the necessity to split the parcel across two plat sheets.
+Given the excessive length of the private road, and consequently the dimensions of Parcel K, this parcel should be divided into two parcels and assigned separate parcel names.
+The parcel table on the PPS should be revised accordingly to include this additional parcel.
 The portion of Briar Creek Lane located between Block C and Block D is not assigned a parcel name.
-This parcel shall be labeled with a unique name, and the parcel table on the PPS shall be revised accordingly, to include this additional parcel.
+This parcel should be labeled with a unique name, and the parcel table on the PPS should be revised accordingly to include this additional parcel.

 Current record plats for the property (Plat Book PM 230 Plat Nos.
 50-55) show an area totaling 2.34 acres as dedicated to public use.
-As noted earlier, this PPS shows vacation of these public ROWs to establish a new lot layout using private roads.
+As noted earlier, this PPS proposes to vacate these public ROWs to propose a new lot layout using private roads.
 As discussed in the Transportation finding, no additional ROW dedication is required along the frontage of MD 450 and MD 193.
 Furthermore, no correspondence was received from the Maryland State Highway Administration (SHA), the operating agency, regarding dedication of land for public use along these two roads.